nats-io/nats-siddhi-demo/README.md

-# Using NATS NATS and Siddhi for Stream Processing
+# Using NATS and Siddhi for Stream Processing

 The [Siddhi.io](https://siddhi.io) team and [NATS](https://nats.io) team have collaborated to create this demonstration using NATS JetStream with Siddhi to provide a high performance, highly scalable stream processing solution.

+## :warning: WIP

+This is a work in progress.

 ## Overview